 Talent clicks on ‘Waste Drawer’

-Talent clicks on ‘Test Sort’
+Talent clicks on ‘Test Sort’ Video editor: This was shot with 4.8.2 and slated as 4.8.2.

 Check that the side streams fall into the collection tubes [1-CU].
 If they do not, adjust the voltage under the Sorting tab until they do [2-SCREEN].

-Talent checks that streams fall into collection tubes
+Talent checks that streams fall into collection tubes Video editor: Reuse 4.8.1.
+This was not filmed.

 Talent adjusts voltage